 In physics, gravitational waves are ripples in the curvature of spacetime that propagate as a wave, travelling outward from the source.
 Predicted in 1916 by Albert Einstein to exist on the basis of his theory of general relativity, gravitational waves theoretically transport energy as gravitational radiation.

-Given that spacetime is defined as a mathematical abstraction, the bending of a mathematical abstraction cannot impart real force on a real object.
-It is instructive to note that the search for gravitational waves has turned up nothing.
+Given that wiki defines spacetime as a pure mathematical abstraction, the bending of a mathematical abstraction cannot impart real force on a real object.
+It is instructive to note that the search for gravitational waves turned up nothing for decades.

-The LIGO gravitational wave observatory has never detected a gravitational wave.
-LIGO (on the fourth science run [S4]) and GEO600 together did not detect any gravitational waves.
-To date, LIGO’s fifth science run [S5], which had all three interferometers running continuously in triple-coincidence for an entire year, has not yielded any gravitational wave candidates.
-This should come as no surprise, given that real space has no physical properties that can act upon matter.
+The LIGO gravitational wave observatory never detected a gravitational wave up to 2016.
+LIGO’s fourth science run [S4] and GEO600, which were in operation together, did not detect any gravitational waves.
+LIGO’s fifth science run [S5], which had all three interferometers running continuously in triple-coincidence for an entire year, did not yield any gravitational wave candidates.

 Only real tangible matter can act upon real tangible matter.
 This fact of science is respected in all other fields of science apart from cosmology.
 Cosmology is the only field of science where abstract mathematical concepts are taken to be actual physical entities capable of imparting force to matter.

 Defining gravity as bending spacetime creates other intractable problems.
-For example, Special Relativity, which deals with objects on the atomic scale, has absolutely no working theory of gravity.
+For example, quantum mechanics, which deals with objects on the atomic scale, has absolutely no working theory of gravity.
 In other words, scientists have no idea what actually causes gravity.

 Supposedly a mysterious “massless” particle called a graviton is theorized to be the gravitational force carrier at the atomic level.
 The Fermi National Accelerator Laboratory defines the graviton as being, “entirely theoretical constructs that delicately walk the knife-edge precipice between the domains of scientific respectability and the shady world of hand waving.”